• Skip to primary navigation

 • Add all the ingredients into the large bowl.
 Sprinkle some sea salt over the ingredients.

-• Squeeze over the lemon juice and sprinkle over the sugar.
+• Squeeze over the lime juice and sprinkle over the sugar.

 Calories: 151kcal